TedHusted/awake/awake.md/awake.md

 Idisi: Humor is a sign of intelligence or at least excess bandwidth.
 Some brands of humor can be more elusive.
 For example, satire and sarcasm may elude both the innocent and the savant.

 Ally: You mentioned Puppeteers.
-Have you been trained on Terran science fiction?
+Have you been trained on Terran science fiction

 Idisi: Not all of it.
 We take a special interest in media that describe other intelligent species, like the Puppeteers in Ringworld.
 We have never encountered a sapient species that evolved from a herd animal, but it is an interesting thought.